Yangtse Incident: The Story of H.M.S. Amethyst: Plot

 On 19 April 1949, the Royal Navy frigate HMS Amethyst sails up the Yangtze River on her way to Nanjing, the Chinese capital, to deliver supplies to the British Embassy.
 Suddenly, without warning, People's Liberation Army (PLA) shore batteries open fire and, after a heavy engagement, Amethyst lies grounded in the mud and badly damaged. attempts to tow Amethyst off the mud bank, but is herself hit several times and has to depart.
 A further rescue attempt by HMS London in consort with HMS Black Swan also comes under heavy fire and has to be aborted.

 Fifty-four of Amethysts crew are dead, dying or seriously wounded, while others deteriorate from the tropical heat and the lack of essential medicines, including the ship's captain, who dies of his wounds.
 An attempt to evacuate the wounded is only partially successful – the officers of the Amethyst become aware that two seamen have been captured by the PLA and are being held at a nearby military hospital.
-Lieutenant-Commander John Kerans (Richard Todd), assistant naval attaché in nearby Nanjing, is ordered to go to the beleaguered ship and take command.
+Lieutenant-Commander John Kerans, assistant naval attaché in nearby Nanjing, is ordered to go to the beleaguered ship and take command.

 Kerans decides to risk steaming down the Yangtze at night without a pilot or suitable charts.
-Before they can leave, however, the local PLA commissar Colonel Peng (Akim Tamiroff) makes contact with the Amethyst and at a meeting between senior officers makes his position clear: either the British government releases an apology accepting all responsibility for the entire incident, or the Amethyst will remain his prisoner.
+Before they can leave, however, the local PLA commissar Colonel Peng makes contact with the Amethyst and at a meeting between senior officers makes his position clear: either the British government releases an apology accepting all responsibility for the entire incident, or the Amethyst will remain his prisoner.
 Similarly, he will not allow the two wounded sailors to leave unless they give him statements declaring the British to have been the transgressors, which they refuse to do.
 Kerans dismisses his demands but is able to manipulate Peng into the release of the seamen; meanwhile, as talks progress he has the ship patched up and its engines restored.
 After some subtle alterations to the ship's outline to try to disguise her, Amethyst slips her cable and heads downriver in the dark following a local merchant ship, which Amethyst uses to show the way through the shoals and distract the PLA.
 When the shore batteries finally notice the frigate escaping downriver, the merchantman receives the brunt of the PLA artillery and catches fire, while Amethyst presses on at top speed.